hauptem/F5-Multisite-Dashboard/README.md

    - **Type**: `String`
    - **Description**: `Local pools to display with sort order`

-3. Add local pools (recommended to use sort order increments of 10 for later adjustment):
+3. Add local pools.
+You can also add a sort order; the Javascript UI will show pools from lowest to highest.
+If no sort order is configured the pools will be displayed in the order they appear within the pools datagroup.
+(It is recommended to use sort order increments of 10 for later re-adjustments):
    - **String**: `web_servers_pool`, **Value**: `10`
    - **String**: `app_servers_pool`, **Value**: `20`
    - **String**: `database_pool`, **Value**: `30`